 Fontaine, who grew up in Sagkeeng, was in the city to spend time with her birth mother when she became a victim of exploitation.

 “People come to understand the indicators of exploitation,” said Penrose.
 “When on the streets, nothing comes free.”

-Penrose made five recommendations in her report, including the need for better access to mental health and addiction services and a new protocol to address missing youth and sexually exploited youth.
+Penrose made in her report, including the need for better access to mental health and addiction services and a new protocol to address missing youth and sexually exploited youth.

 Fontaine was in the care of child and family services (CFS) at the time of her death.

 During her murder trial the jury heard CFS consistently didn’t know where she was, or if she was in danger.